Szybet/InkWatchy/README.md

    - Version 6.9.11-60 of ImageMagick (`convert` command) doesn't work, gives black squares as a result.
 Version 7.1.1-27 works for me.
 On debian as mentioned the script will try to overwrite it using an appimage
    - You need also `xxd`, newer is better
    - For more dependiecies look at `resources/other/packages.sh`
 3. After running `generate.sh`, it will create your personal config files.
-After that you can adjust values in `config.h` and `confidential.h` (in `src/defines/` directory) to your needs.
+After that you can adjust values in `config.h` and `confidential.h` (in `src/defines/` directory) to your needs. **DO NOT EDIT ANYTHING IN TEMPLATES DIRECTORY.
+IT WILL DO NOTHING :(**
    - DEBUG and various other debugging options are helpfull to debug things but eat battery.
 On the final compilation disable them
    - To enable all bitcoin data, you need a coinlib api key.
 If you can't create an account there because of no verification email, just create an account directly with google.
 I have already emailed them about the issue.
 If no api key is supplied, It will only show the block clock.